csswizardry/csswizardry.github.com/case-studies-ocado-workshop.md

 drink.
 Dan and his team are part of Ocado Technology, a separate division within Ocado that tackles everything from automation, robotics, and AI, to big data, cloud, and IoT.

-Highly regarded, and no small setup.
-However, the first thing that I learned in my time at Ocado was the sheer size and scale at which they work.
-Being an online-only grocery store, they don’t have the same physical presence as other retailers, but being 100% online brings its own interesting and fun challenges that others perhaps don’t encounter in quite the same way.
-It was fascinating to learn a little more about how they use very modern technology to service one of the oldest industries on the planet: selling people food and drink.

 ## Day One